 The CAL Infographic is based on 53 years of innovation-adoption research that started at Ohio State University, and was extended by market strategy consultants working at Regis McKenna, Inc. in the Pacific Northwest.

-Then in 1962, one of my grandfather’s colleagues (Everett Rodgers) published a book called Diffusion of Innovations — where he coined the term “early adopter” — which was the result of a large-scale research project on why innovations spread among farmers.
-In 1967, after working with Everett Rodgers for several years, my grandfather introduced me to the Diffusion of Innovations framework.
+In 1962, one of my grandfather’s colleagues at Ohio State (Everett Rodgers) published a book called Diffusion of Innovations — where he coined the term “early adopter.”
+After working with Everett Rodgers for several years, my grandfather introduced me to the Diffusion of Innovations framework in 1967.
 So I’ve been studying, testing, refining, applying and re-examining the innovation-adoption process now for over 50 years.

 Technology Adoption Theory